RobHolme/vscode-hl7tools/README.md

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax
 * the HL7 segment descriptions (segment.js) was extracted from http://github.com/fernandojsg/hl7-dictionary.
 To reduce disk footprint only the segment and field definitions were used.
+* Thanks to https://github.com/sherwanikhans for assistance on the 'Add Linebreak To Segments' command.